TGAC/grassroots-build-tools/readme.md

 # Building Grassroots

-To build the Grassroots system type
+To build the Grassroots system, type

 ```make all```